Letterkenny: Sport

 Letterkenny has a modern community purpose-built leisure and sports complex, comprising a swimming pool, football pitches (both natural grass and astroturf), and sports halls.
-Gaelic football, rugby and soccer are the most popular sports in the town, but many other minority sports are also practised, such as hurling, boxing, kickboxing, golf, swimming and gymnastics.
+Gaelic football, rugby, and soccer are the most popular sports in the town, but many other minority sports are also practised, such as hurling, boxing, kickboxing, golf, swimming, and gymnastics.

 Association football

 Letterkenny Rovers F.C. plays its home games at Leckview Park, at Canal Road, in the town.
-Bonagee United are another local team and play their home games at Dry Arch Park, and Glencar Celtic F.C. is another team from the town that play in the Donegal League.
-There are also a number of schoolboy soccer clubs within the town's environs, and an annual league is played at Under 12, Under 14 and Under 16 age groups.
+Bonagee United is another local team and plays its home games at Dry Arch Park, and Glencar Celtic F.C. is another team from the town that plays in the Donegal League.
+There are also several schoolboy soccer clubs within the town's environs, and an annual league is played at Under 12, Under 14, and Under 16 age groups.

 The closest professional football club is League of Ireland Premier Division side Finn Harps in Ballybofey, 12 miles from Letterkenny.

 Former Arthurlie F.C. professional football player Denis McLaughlin is from Letterkenny.
 Former professional footballers Paul Scholes and Rory Delap also have ties to Letterkenny, as does Shane Duffy.
 Delap and Duffy often visit.

 Gaelic football

 Letterkenny has two Gaelic games clubs: St Eunan's and Letterkenny Gaels, who play their home games at O'Donnell Park and at Páirc na nGael in The Glebe, respectively.
 St Eunan's is one of Donegal's most successful clubs and has won various County and Ulster championships at underage level, as well as successes at the senior level since the turn of the 21st century.
 The Letterkenny Gaels club was formed in 1996.
-Letterkenny Gaels provide football, ladies' football, hurling and Scór activities to the people of the town and surrounding areas.
+Letterkenny Gaels provide football, ladies' football, hurling, and Scór activities to the people of the town and surrounding areas.
 The club currently plays in the Donegal Junior Championship.
 The Letterkenny Gaels club, which shares its facilities with Letterkenny Rugby Club, was promoted to Division 2 of the All-County League in 2021.

-Rugby football
+Rugby union

-Rugby football is played locally at various levels, from school to senior league level.
+Rugby union is played locally at various levels, from school to senior league level.
 Letterkenny RFC, which was founded in 1973, is the largest rugby club in the town.
-It has forged links with several New Zealand rugby fraternities due to the fact that Dave Gallaher, the first captain of the All Blacks, was born in Ramelton, a village 8 mi from Letterkenny.
+It has forged links with several New Zealand rugby fraternities because Dave Gallaher, the first captain of the All Blacks, was born in Ramelton, a village 8 mi from Letterkenny.
 The club's rugby ground in Letterkenny was named the Dave Gallaher Memorial Park in his honour in November 2005 by a visiting contingent of All Black players, led by captain Tana Umaga.